 For six decades, IFC has been at the forefront of impact investing in emerging markets.
 Over the years, others joined us in the search for impact and returns.
-With the establishment of the Operating Principles for Impact Management, we hope to work with a much broader universe of private investors and development finance institutions to mobilize the trillions of dollars in financing necessary to achieve the Sustainable Development Goals (SDGs).
+We work with a wide range of private investors and development finance institutions to mobilize the trillions of dollars in financing necessary to achieve the Sustainable Development Goals (SDGs), including from investors motivated by impact as well as financial returns.
+And we collaborate with other institutions and investors to help the impact investing market scale with integrity and discipline.

 What is Impact Investing?

-Impact investing has emerged as a significant opportunity to mobilize capital into investments that target measurable positive social, economic, or environmental impact alongside financial returns.
-A growing number of investors are incorporating impact investments into portfolios.
+Impact investing is an approach that aims to contribute to the achievement of measured positive social and environmental impacts.
+It has emerged as a significant opportunity to mobilize capital into investments that target measurable positive social, economic, or environmental impact alongside financial returns.
+A growing number of investors are incorporating impact investments into their portfolios.
 Many are adopting the SDGs and other goals as a reference point to illustrate the relationship between their investments and impact.

 What are the Impact Principles?

-To address this challenge, IFC—in consultation with a core group of external stakeholders—developed and launched the Operating Principles for Impact Management in the spring of 2019.
-These Principles support the development of the impact investing industry by establishing a common discipline around the management of investments for impact.
+IFC—in consultation with a core group of external stakeholders—developed the Operating Principles for Impact Management, which are now followed by over 140 privately and publicly owned funds and institutions.
+These Principles support the development of the impact investing industry by establishing a common discipline around the management of investments for impact, and promote transparency and credibility by requiring annual disclosures of impact management processes with periodic independent verification

 Impact Investing and the SDGs